joshlarson/.emacs.d/README.md

 `C-x g` - Open the git status buffer

+`C-c g` - Open a menu with global Magit commands

+`C-c f` - Open a menu with file-specific Magit commands

 `?` or `h` (from within the git status buffer) - Open a help menu showing the available commands